galuscakova/DAT130-2026/M4/SQL-5.md

 - USE INDEX
 - FORCE INDEX

-Test on the orders table.
+And run it on the orders table.

-What differences do you observe?

-# Exercise 8 -- Partitioning
+# Exercise H -- Partitioning

 Create a partitioned copy of orders by year of order_date using RANGE partitioning.